-When the battery needs to be replaced, an alarm message is sent.
+When the battery needs to be replaced in a AKA 243 or 244, an alarm message is sent.

 When a battery is replaced, make sure that the supply voltage is not removed from the gateway.
 If the battery and supply voltage are both removed at the same time, the clock setup, log setup, collected log data, master control setups and possibly EKC installation data will all be lost.